brannondorsey/wifi-cracking/README.md

 ### Crack the Network Password

 The final step is to crack the password using the captured handshake.
 If you have access to a GPU, I **highly** recommend using `hashcat` for password cracking.
 I've created a simple tool that makes hashcat super easy to use called [`naive-hashcat`](https://github.com/brannondorsey/naive-hashcat).
+If you don't have access to a GPU, there are various online GPU cracking services that you can use, like [https://gpuhash.me/](GPUHASH.me) or [OnlineHashCrack](https://www.onlinehashcrack.com/wifi-wpa-rsna-psk-crack.php).
+You can also try your hand at CPU cracking with Aircrack-ng.

+Note that both attack methods below assume a relatively weak user generated password.
+Most WPA/WPA2 routers come with strong 12 character random passwords that many users (rightly) leave unchanged.
+If you are attempting to crack one of these passwords, I recommend using the [Probable-Wordlists WPA-length](https://github.com/berzerk0/Probable-Wordlists/tree/master/Real-Passwords/WPA-Length) dictionary files.

 #### Cracking With `naive-hashcat` (recommended)